Waderlla/Road_to_the_trophy_2026/data/model_parameter_checks_EN.md

 # Notes on choosing the model's parameters

-This is not a scientific validation or an attempt to prove that the model predicts matches better than the betting market.
 It's a working check of whether the numbers adopted in the project make sense against the data already in the site's export.

 - Input data: `docs\data\calendar.json` and `docs\data\teams.json`.